JosefNemec/Playnite/doc/tutorials/themes/distributionAndUpdates.md

 You will need to update themes from time to time to make sure they work with new Playnite versions properly.
 You can follow changes to theme files by subscribing to [change tracking GitHub issue](https://github.com/JosefNemec/Playnite/issues/1259).

+> [!WARNING]
+> Keeping your theme update is essential if you want theme users to take advantage of newly added Playnite features and fixes.

 Updates are necessary in these two cases:

 * Theme API is updated with breaking changes (major version number changes, for example from `1.0.0` to `2.0.0`).